Nebulaevo/Paon/documentation/references/api-endpoint.md

 By sending a **GET** request to `/my-site-name/` we get the document fragments for an empty application shell that will render any page of **my-site-name** on the client side.

-ℹ️ The application shell can than be used to render any page, it's usefull to have it in cache, as it can be used to display error pages (see [Error status tag](/documentation/references/special-meta-tags.md#error-status)), or as backup.
+ℹ️ The application shell can than be used to render any page, it's usefull to have it in cache, as it can be used to display error pages (see [Initial error status tag](/documentation/references/special-meta-tags.md#initial-error-status)), or as backup.

 ## Server Side Rendering Endpoint